-- Data sets will be in MS Access or MS Excel file format (version 2007 or later), or any other format approved by the CAM. - Text documents will be in MS Word file format, version 2007 or later. - Documents intended for public distribution will be in PDF file format. - The Recipient must also provide the native Microsoft file format. - Project management documents will be in Microsoft Project file format, version 2007 or later or another format approved by the CAM.
+- Data sets will be in MS Access or MS Excel file format (version 2007 or later), or any other format approved by the CAM. - Text documents will be in MS Word file format, version 2007 or later. - Documents intended for public distribution will be in PDF file format. - The Recipient must also provide the native Microsoft file format. - Project management documents will be in Microsoft Project file format, version 2007 or later.

-• Software Application Development
+Software Application Development